droid4alex/world-missile/README.md

 # world-missile

 ### Background/Summary
-* Player saves the world from nuclear destruction by intercepting missiles after they've been fired.
-Missiles launch from random point in random continent at faster and faster intervals.
+* Player saves the world by intercepting missiles after they've been fired.
+Missiles launch from random continents each level in greater numbers and faster intervals.
 Player intercepts missiles by using mouse movement and mouse click.

 ### Technology:
 * Javascript